iamKarthikBK/chromite/docs/source/schema_doc.rst

       of for asic/fpga synthesis.
 The valid values are: [ 'sim', 'asic', 'fpga' ]
     - ``suppress_warnings``: List of warnings which can be suppressed during bluespec compilation.
 Valid values are: ["none", "all", "G0010", "T0054", "G0020", "G0024", "G0023", "G0096", "G0036", "G0117", "G0015"]
+    - ``ovl_assertions``: boolean value indicating if OVL based assertions must be turned on/off
+    - ``ovl_path``: string indicating the path where the OVL library is installed.
+    - ``sva_assertions``: boolean value indicating if SVA based assertions must be turned on/off
     - ``verilog_dir``: the directory name of where the generated verilog will be dumped
     - ``open_ocd``: a boolean field indicating if the test-bench should have an